drKaramazin/angular-notes/README.md

 ## Package management

 The application uses *yarn* to package management.
-Thus, run `yarn` to install all the dependencies.
+Thus, run `yarn install` to install all the dependencies.

 ## Development server